Home / Blog

 Average heat pump noise levels

-Unfortunately, heat pumps weren’t considered a viable option for households until recently due to a lack of technology and high noise levels.
+However, they didn’t gain much traction until the 1970s.
+And they weren’t considered a viable option for households until recently due in large part to their high noise levels.

 Heat pumps vs. boilers: Which is quieter?